gmvoit/just-the-docs/Description.md

 ---
-title: D
+title: Description
 layout: default
 nav_order: 2
 has_children: true
 ---

-# Documents
+# Description

-These documents describe and define the **ExpCGM** framework for modeling galactic atmospheres
+These pages describe and define the **ExpCGM** framework for modeling galactic atmospheres